Canon RF 24mm F1.4 L VCM Lens Review

 Landscape photography is a perfect use for a 24mm lens.
 This focal length is quite wide and can allow an entire scene to remain in focus.
 Still, 24mm is not so wide that it complicates composition and not so wide that it makes distant details (such as mountains) tiny.
 A solid percentage of my landscape images are captured at 24mm.

 Why did I ask Canon for a 24mm f/1.4 lens?
-I want to use it for Milky Way and Northern Lights photography, and Canon confirmed that this lens is "Designed with astrophotographers in mind".
+I want to use it for astrophotography, primarily Milky Way and Northern Lights photography, and Canon confirmed that this lens is "Designed with astrophotographers in mind".
 This focal length is optimal for nightscapes, and especially with the ultra-wide aperture, this lens is a great choice for these uses.

 Wedding and event photography often utilize a wide-angle lens for capturing the large scene, for environmental-type portraits, and for group portraits, including in tight spaces.
 Even groups of your largest subjects will fit in the frame.